Chapter 2. Encryption and Key Management

 It is strongly recommend you security harden all services using Public Key Infrastructure (PKI), including using TLS for API endpoints.
 It is impossible for the encryption or signing of transports or messages alone to solve all these problems.
 In addition, hosts themselves must be hardened and implement policies, namespaces, and other controls to protect their private credentials and keys.
 However, the challenges of key management and protection do not reduce the necessity of these controls, or lessen their importance.

 2.1.3.
 Configuring Encryption using Director

 By default, the overcloud uses unencrypted endpoints for its services.
 This means that the overcloud configuration requires an additional environment file to enable SSL/TLS for its Public API endpoints.
 The Advanced Overcloud Customization guide describes how to configure your SSL/TLS certificate and include it as a part of your overcloud creation process: https://access.redhat.com/documentation/en-us/red_hat_openstack_platform/16.0/html/advanced_overcloud_customization/sect-enabling_ssltls_on_the_overcloud

 Certain components, services, and applications within the OpenStack ecosystem can be configured to use TLS libraries.
 The TLS and HTTP services within OpenStack are typically implemented using OpenSSL, which has a module that has been validated for FIPS 140-2.
 However, consider that each application or service can still introduce weaknesses in how they use the OpenSSL libraries.

-For deployments of Red Hat OpenStack Platform 13 and later, TLS 1.0 connections are not accepted by HAProxy, which handles TLS connections for TLS enabled APIs.
+For Red Hat OpenStack Platform 13 deployments, TLS 1.0 connections are not accepted by HAProxy, which handles TLS connections for TLS enabled APIs.
 This is implemented by the

 no-tlsv10 option.
 For HA deployments with